MatchuPitchu/typescript-summary/Readme.md

 - Property decorators takes 2 arguments:

-  - target of the property (-> if called on an instance, then it's prototype of obj that was created; -> if static property, target refers to constructor function);
+  - target of the property (a. if called on an instance, then it's prototype of created obj; b. if static property, target refers to constructor fn);
   - property name
     ```TypeScript
     const Log = (target: any, propName: string | Symbol) => {